Association of African Air Forces: African Air Chiefs Symposium

 Nairobi, Kenya, August 2019: Headquarters United States Air Forces in Europe-United States Air Forces Africa (HQ USAFE-AFAFRICA) and the Kenya Air Force co-hosted the Association of African Air Force's ninth annual African Air Chiefs Symposium.
 Air Force Chiefs of Staff or their designated representatives from 35 African nations, the Kenyan Cabinet Secretary of Defense Policy, and the Ambassador of the United States of America to Kenya participated in the event.
 The Kenya Air Force Commander, Major General Francis O. Ogolla, as AAAF Chairman and USAFE-AFAFRICA Commander, General Jeffrey L. Harrigian, as co-chairman led all Symposium proceedings.
 The Symposium aimed at fostering a strategic dialogue on air policies and procedures in personnel recovery (PR).
 At the conclusion of the symposium, three additional Air Forces signed and joined the 23 current members of the AAAF, bringing the total number of signatories to 26.

 Virtual with Tunisia Co-Host, March 2021: Headquarters United States Air Forces in Europe-United States Air Forces Africa (HQ USAFE-AFAFRICA) and The Tunisia Air Force co-chaired the tenth annual African Air Chiefs Symposium.
 In the first of its kind, the AACS took place in a virtual environment over a two-day period with 32 Air Chiefs present.

 Kigali, Rwanda, January 2022: Headquarters United States Air Forces in Europe-United States Air Forces Africa (HQ USAFE-AFAFRICA) and The Rwanda Defence Force co-chaired the eleventh annual African Air Chiefs Symposium.
 32 Air Chiefs were present and, during the Executive Session, Burundi and Gabon signed the charter bringing the AAAF membership to 28 members.
 Topics of focus included crisis management and strategic airlift, ISR and force development, airlift resource sharing and a senior enlisted panel covering NCO development and retention.

+Dakar, Senegal, February to March 2023: Headquarters United States Air Forces in Europe-United States Air Forces Africa (HQ USAFE-AFAFRICA) and the Senegalese Air Force co-chaired the twelfth annual African Air Chiefs Symposium.
+Air Force Chiefs of Staff or their designated representative from 38 African nations participated in the event.
+Shortly after the opening ceremony Somalian air force Brig.
+Gen. Mohamud Sheikh Ali Mohamed, chief of the Somalian air force, signed the charter.
+The theme for the symposium was “African Air Forces in the Fight against Transnational Threats.”
+Air Force leaders across Africa discussed and shared challenges in three key areas: Intelligence, Surveillance, and Reconnaissance (ISR); Women, Peace, and Security (WPS); and Humanitarian Assistance and Disaster Relief (HADR).

+Tunis, Tunisia, February to March 2024: